Excel for the web

 Excel for the web saves your work automatically.
 If you make a mistake, use Undo or press Ctrl+Z, and Redo or press Ctrl+Y. Learn more about keyboard shortcuts in Excel for the web.

 Microsoft Excel desktop app is an extremely powerful tool used to manipulate, analyze, and present data.
 Sometimes, despite the rich set of features, your organization might find it easier to use Visual Basic for Applications (VBA), a programming language, to create a macro that performs mundane, repetitive tasks or to perform some task that the user interface (UI) does not seem to address.
 You cannot create macros with VBA in Excel for the web, but you can open and edit VBA-enabled spreadsheets without removing (or corrupting) the VBA contained in the file.
 Learn more about getting started with macros.

 View 3D charts

 View 3D charts in your worksheet.
 You cannot create or edit 3D charts in Excel for the web.

 What if analysis tools

 Not available in Excel for the web.
 You can view "What if" analysis results in Excel for the web, as expected.
 If you want to use analysis tools such as Goal Seek, Data Tables, Solver, and Series, then you'll need the Excel desktop app.
 Learn more about differences between using a workbook in the browser and in Excel desktop app.

-To view feature availability across Office 365 plans, standalone options, and on-premise solutions, see Office for the web Service Description.
+To view feature availability across plans, standalone options, and on-premises solutions, see Office for the web service description.